 Stevia extracts are removed from the leaves of the stevia plant by traditional extraction methods which do not alter the composition of the plant’s sweet compounds.
 The extraction process involves steeping the dried leaves of the stevia plant in water, filtering and separating the liquid from the leaves and stems, and further purifying the remaining plant extract with either water or food grade alcohol.
 Stevia extracts are exactly the same compound outside the leaf as they are found in the leaf.
 Please visit our How Stevia is Made section for more information on all stevia production technologies.

-The safety of stevia extracts has been extensively reviewed and scientifically proven by numerous international organizations, such as the Joint FAO/WHO Expert Committee on Food Additives (JECFA) and the European Food Safety Authority (EFSA).
-Studies of stevia extracts clearly support the safety of these ingredients.
+The safety of stevia sweeteners has been extensively reviewed and scientifically proven by numerous international organizations, such as the Joint FAO/WHO Expert Committee on Food Additives (JECFA) and the European Food Safety Authority (EFSA).
+Studies of stevia sweeteners clearly support the safety of these ingredients.

-Further, clinical studies show that stevia extracts meeting purity criteria established by JECFA have no effect on either blood pressure or blood glucose response, indicating that stevia extracts are safe for use by persons with diabetes.
+Further, clinical studies show that stevia sweeteners meeting purity criteria established by JECFA have no effect on either blood pressure or blood glucose response, indicating that stevia sweeteners are safe for use by persons with diabetes.

-Over the last 13 years, the U.S. Food and Drug Administration (FDA) stated it has no questions regarding the conclusion of expert panels that Rebaudioside A is Generally Recognized As Safe (GRAS) for use as a general purpose sweetener.
-To date, the FDA has stated that it has no questions in response to a number of separate stevia extract GRAS notifications.
+Over the last 13 years, the U.S. Food and Drug Administration (FDA) stated it has no questions regarding the conclusion of expert panels that stevia sweeteners is Generally Recognized As Safe (GRAS) for use as a general-purpose sweetener.
+To date, the FDA has stated that it has no questions in response to a number of separate stevia sweeteners GRAS notifications.

 There are no known side effects or allergies from the use of stevia extracts in foods and beverages.